NixLine-org/nixline-baseline/README.md

 ## Purpose

-NixLine uses a **hybrid architecture** with two types of governance:
+Lineage uses a **hybrid architecture** with two types of governance:

 ### 1. Persistent Policies (Committed)
 Files like `LICENSE`, `SECURITY.md`, `.editorconfig` are materialized and committed to consumer repos for visibility and GitHub integration.